j3qq4hch/UAVCAN_tutorial/tutorial1/readme.md

         canardEncodeScalar(buffer, 34,  3, &node_mode);
     }

-After UAVCAN GUI Tool receives this message first time it will try to get more info about the new node, so we also have to implement function that forms `GetNodeInfo` message
+After UAVCAN GUI Tool receives this message first time it will try to get more info about the new node, so we also have to implement handler that will form `GetNodeInfo` message and send it back to UAVCAN

     #define APP_VERSION_MAJOR   					99
     #define APP_VERSION_MINOR   					99